Bumer-32/I-Want-To-Control-My-Server/README.md

 ``logLevel: how much logs you get in client. can be TRACE, DEBUG, INFO, WARN, ERROR.
 By default it's INFO``

 ``useSSL: enabling SSL for internal server, clients must connect with SSL or they can't send/receive any data.
-By default it's disabled BUT highly recommended to enable it and setup SSL connection.``
+By default it's disabled(false) BUT highly recommended to enable(true) it and setup SSL connection.``

+``useAuthentication: enabling password for clients, client can't receive/send messages from/to server before login.
+By default it's disabled(false) BUT highly recommended to enable(true) it password.``

+``"authenticationPassword": password for clients, works only if useAuthentication enabled, iwtcms_login {password} to login.
+By default it's "" and needs change.``
 ---

 There's also a simple example of client written on <a href="https://python.org">python</a>: